-To periodically review and suggest revisions, as necessary, to the Procedures Manual for Medical Faculty (the Procedures Manual) and/or the Policy for Medical Faculty (the Policy) and to facilitate interpretation of these documents to faculty and organizations;

-- To provide, through its subcommittee(s), a forum for hearing and considering complaints and appeals involving medical faculty, including concerns involving academic freedom, that remain unresolved with the use of standard University/CoM procedures, and to provide recommendations to the CoM and the University accordingly; - To establish other subcommittees, as necessary, in support of the committee's primary and secondary purposes; - To review the interpretation, application, or alleged violation of any part of the Policy or Procedures Manual and to make recommendations, as applicable, to the University/CoM
+- To periodically review and suggest revisions, as necessary, to the Procedures Manual for Medical Faculty (the Procedures Manual) and/or the Policy for Medical Faculty (the Policy) and to facilitate interpretation of these documents to faculty and organizations; - To provide, through adhoc subcommittee(s), a forum for hearing and considering complaints and appeals involving medical faculty, including concerns involving academic freedom, that remain unresolved with the use of standard university/CoM procedures, and to provide recommendations to the CoM and the university accordingly; - To establish other subcommittees, as necessary, in support of the committee's primary and secondary purposes; - To review the interpretation, application, or alleged violation of any part of the Policy or Procedures Manual and to make recommendations, as applicable, to the university/CoM deliberations.
+A conflict of interest exists for a member of ACRC when, with respect to a matter being considered by ACRC or one of its subcommittees:

-6.3 Conflict of interest:
+5.3 Conflict of interest:

 ACRC members may occasionally find themselves in positions of conflict of interest.
-At such times, they will state their position to the Chair and offer to remove themselves from committee deliberations.
-A conflict of interest exists for a member of ACRC when, with respect to a matter being considered by ACRC or one of its subcommittees:
+At such times, they will state their position to the Chair and offer to remove themselves from committee